KastnerRG/Read_the_docs/docs/project4.rst

 **Hint:** Logical operations map well to hardware.
 Calculating the indices of the arrays that should be swapped can be done with logical operations.

-* Here are samples for throughput results achieved by previous students for the FFT project:
+* Here are sample results achieved by previous students for the FFT project:

 		+---------------------+------------------+-----------+----------+---------+----------+
 		| Past bests: FFT1024 | Latency (cycles) | BRAMs (%) | DSPs (%) | FFs (%) | LUTs (%) |